evansd/postgres-up/README.md

 The idea is that you can bundle this script with your project (together with a config file -- see below) to make it as easy as possible for developers to get started.

+#### Notes

-Of course, you'll need the Postgres binaries installed somewhere.
-If *postgres-up* can't find Postgres it will display hints as to how to install Postgres on your system.
+* You will, of course, need the Postgres binaries installed somewhere.
+If **postgres-up** can't find Postgres it will display hints as to how to install it on your system.

+* Hopefully this is obvious, but this is for *developing* applications with Postgres, absolutely not for running Postgres in production!

 Example session